-14 What does the image used by Wolfman imply about fake news that is not mentioned in his post?
-[1 mark] 15 Snowman10 mentions that there might be some who are 'using propaganda'.
+14 What does the image used by Wolfman imply about fake news that is not mentione in his post?
+[1 mar That it will end free speech.
+15 Snowman10 mentions that there might be some who are 'using propaganda'.
 What does the word 'propaganda' mean in the context of their overall comment?
-[1 mark] 16 Give two quotations from Document 2 where contributors say what they want social media companies to do about detecting fake news.
-[2 marks] 17 Some contributors use persuasive language to express their opinions.
+[1 mark] Misleading or false information that persuades people to accept a specific point of view or mindset.
+16 Give two quotations from Document 2 where contributors say what they want social media companies to do about detecting fake news.
+[2 marks] 'The social media businesses ought to check whether it's genuine or fake' 'These companies should be inspecting it!'
+17 Some contributors use persuasive language to express their opinions.
 Give two examples of this.
-[2 marks]
+[2 marks] 'Fake news is a terrible problem.'
+'So out of control that it's impossible to stop'

-18 State the textual feature used by the writer in each of the following quotations. a) 'I think this fake news problem is so big, so complicated and so out of control that it's impossible to stop.'
-[1 mark] b) 'Don't you think fake news is a terrible problem?'
-[1 mark]
+18 State the textual feature used by the writer in each of the following quotations. a) 'I think this fake news problem is so big, so complicated and so out it's impossible to stop.' k this fake news problem is so big, so complicated and so out of control that ssible to stop.'
+[1 mark] Rule of three b) 'Don't you think fake news is a terrible problem?'
+[1 mark] Photorical question